dwmkerr/gameboard/README.md

 - [ ] Move logout to side menu
 - [ ] Move user account to firestore
 - [ ] Game History auto refresh
+- [ ] Firebase Functions should run in APAC, not us-central.